Steps to Becoming an Addiction Counselor in Connecticut

 All candidates must undergo and pass a criminal background check for licensure eligibility.

-Testing Process for Connecticut
+Addiction Counselor Testing & Examination Process in Connecticut

 Candidates must take the International Certification & Reciprocity Consortium Examination for Alcohol and Drug Counselors.
 The ICRC exam’s questions are in a multiple choice format, with the candidate choosing between four possible responses.
 Of these four choices, just one answer is considered the best.
 Candidates only receive credit for choosing that best response.